sebastien-plutniak/archeofrag/README.md

 # Building the fragmentation graph

-The `Archeofrag` package comes with a small example data set called “Liang Abu”, related to the pottery fragments found on the surface and in the first two layers of the Liang Abu rock shelter.
+The `Archeofrag` package comes with several example data sets.
+One of them, called “Liang Abu”, related to the pottery fragments found on the surface and in the first two layers of the Liang Abu rock shelter, Borneo, Indonesia.
 The data set contains three data frames:

 - a table with information about the fragments (a unique identifier, the layer, their length and width, etc.),